Different travel routes for Rajasthan – Delhi – Agra

-Diwali is celebrated sometime between end October and end November.
+Sometime between end October and end November, Diwali is celebrated.
 The exact dates change from year to year.
 Diwali is celebrated across most of India, especially with much more gusto in North India and Rajasthan.
 No matter where you are in Rajasthan during Diwali you will see the festivities all around.
 The general mode is festive.

 Note – Noise and air pollution is elated during Diwali and it is a busy time for Indians to travel, so book in advance.